-\Heng CHEN: The Faculty of Business and Economics, The University of Hong Kong; Email: hengchen@hku.hk.
-Li HAN: Division of Social Sciences, The Hong Kong University of Science and Technology; and Department of Economics, ESSEC Business School; Email: lihan@ust.hk.
-This research project is partly funded by the General Research Fund of the Research Grants Council of Hong Kong (Project No. HKU 17500421 and Project No. HKUST 16503819) and by the Seed Fund for Basic Research of Hong Kong University (Project No. 201811159002).
+^{}Heng CHEN: The Faculty of Business and Economics, The University of Hong Kong; Email: hengchen@hku.hk.
+Li HAN: Department of Economics, ESSEC Business School; Email: li.han@essec.edu.
+This research project is partly funded by the General Research Fund of the Research Grants Council of Hong Kong (Project No. HKU 17500421 and Project No. HKUST 16508524) and by the Seed Fund for Basic Research of Hong Kong University (Project No. 201811159002).